jnikhila/open-paas-platform-docs/docs/getting-started/quick-start.md

-# Getting Started with the Open PaaS Platform Platform
+# Get Started with the Open PaaS Platform Platform

 When integrating external data with the Open PaaS Platform Platform, creating an efficient connector is key.
 This tutorial will guide you through the process of building a connector using the Python SDK, which allows you to seamlessly ingest data from external sources.

+---

 !!! tip "In this tutorial, you will:"
     - :man_raising_hand: Set up your environment and install the Python SDK.